Ismael-Flores/Ismael-Flores/README.md

 Hello!
-Im Ismael, a computer enthusiast!
+Im Ismael Flores, a computer enthusiast!
 I hold a Bachelors in Computer Science from Cal State Univeristy San Bernardino, where I studied various areas of Computer Science such as programming, AI, and database etc.

 <!---